Trusted WordPress tutorials, when you need them most.

 Why Move From WordPress.com to WordPress.org?

-WordPress.com allows anyone to start a blog by creating an account.
+WordPress.com allows anyone to start a blog by creating a free account.
+This makes it easy for beginners to start blogging quickly without dealing with any technical issues.

-However, beginners soon realize that there are a lot of limitations on their free WordPress.com blog, like the limited ability to monetize, can’t install plugins, third-party ads displayed to your users, and more.
+However, many users realize their free WordPress.com blog has some limitations.
+These include the limited ability to monetize, the inability to install plugins, third-party ads displayed to users, and more.

 We recommend using WordPress.org because it gives you complete ownership of your website and the freedom to control all its features.
 To learn more about all these features, see our complete WordPress review with pros and cons.